A business model is:

 Mastering the art of business models is good for your career.

-Business models are best practiced as a method: testing a set of interlocked hypotheses for how a company will create and capture value.
+Business models are best practiced as a method: of testing a set of interlocked hypotheses for how a company will create and capture value.

 Put the tools in the hands of the practitioners.
 The real innovation in business models comes from shared learning and understanding between the entrepreneurs launching a venture, and growing a company.
 Not just from the financial analysts putting educated guesses into spreadsheets.

-How about your personal story.
-When did you first encounter the business model concept (vs. business plan, or business case).
+How about your personal story?
+When did you first encounter the business model concept (vs. business plan, or business case)?
 Does the hypothesis definition ring true for you?